 What to Highlight in a Crew Member Resume

-Regardless of your work experience in restaurants, hospitality or corporate events, there are a few essential details employers and recruiters need to know about you as to ensure that you are the right fit for their team.
+Regardless of your work experience in restaurants, hospitality, or corporate events, there are a few essential details employers and recruiters need to know about you to ensure that you are the right fit for their team.

-A crew member is part of a team that performs specific roles and duties across a wide range of industries.
+A crew member is part of a team that performs specific roles and duties across various industries.
 The work predominantly involves customer service and physical labor, crowd control, set up, clean up, administration and logistics duties.

-The types of industry areas you have worked on needs to be included both in the summary at the top of your resume, as well as within each position description.
+The types of industry areas you have worked on need to be included both in the summary at the top of your resume, and within each position description.

 Next, employers want to see the scope of your experience, for instance, working at a local concert where 2000 people are attending, or at an international event like an Olympic stadium with a capacity of a 100 000 people.